annabel-goldman/fairytales4kids/README.md

 # Fairytales 4 Kids

-A beautiful collection of classic fairy tales for children, featuring AI-generated content and modern web design.
+This site was created as an experiment in using AI in my development workflow.
+As a child, I remember asking my parents to read me stories in situations where we didn't have a book readily available, so I thought a site like this could help other families in similar moments.
+I also just genuinely love fairytales and building things, so this was a one-off passion project that brought together my interests in technology, storytelling, and creativity.

 ## Features

-- **AI-Generated Content**: Uses OpenAI GPT-4 to create and enhance fairy tale stories
+- AI-Generated Content: Uses OpenAI GPT-4 to create and enhance fairy tale stories
-- **AI-Generated Images**: Uses DALL-E 3 to create custom illustrations for each story
+- AI-Generated Images: Uses DALL-E 3 to create custom illustrations for each story
-- **Modern Web Design**: Responsive design with beautiful animations and typography
+- Modern Web Design: Responsive design with beautiful animations and typography
-- **SEO Optimized**: Proper meta tags, sitemap, and structured content
+- SEO Optimized: Proper meta tags, sitemap, and structured content
-- **Automated Deployment**: GitHub Actions for automatic deployment to AWS S3 and CloudFront
+- Automated Deployment: GitHub Actions for automatic deployment to AWS S3 and CloudFront
-- **Testing Suite**: Cypress-based end-to-end testing
+- Comprehensive Testing: Cypress-based end-to-end testing with CI/CD integration
+- Security: Proper secret management and environment variables

 ## Prerequisites